Digital-Architects-Avans/rmc-app/README.md

 2. Open the project in Android Studio.

+3. This applicaiton uses the Google Maps SDK and Google Places API, you should insert your own `MAPS_API_KEY=[KEY]` in the `local.properties` file in order to successfully establish a connection with the Google API.

-3. Build and run the app on an emulator or physical device.
+4. Build and run the app on an emulator or physical device.

 ## Contributing